 Choose the content type (i.e. audio, video, movies etc.), enter display name and click plus (+) sign next to the Folders icon to choose the location where you kept your media files.
 You can further choose other library settings such as the preferred download language, country etc. Click OK after choosing the preferred options.

 Similarly, add all of the media files.
 You can also create multiple media libraries by clicking on the "Add Media Library" button.
-Once you have chosen everything to stream, click Next.
+Once you have chosen all media folders, click Next.

 Choose the Metadata language and click Next: